 - Job Sectors: Mining, public administration

-Nunavut has Canada’s highest average salary, at $87,355, supported primarily by lucrative mining jobs and public sector roles serving the territory’s small population.
-However, a 5.13% wage decline was reported in 2022, indicating softened labour market conditions.
+Nunavut has Canada’s highest average salary, at $1,774.16, supported primarily by lucrative mining jobs and public-sector roles serving its small population.
+Besides, a 0.8% wage boost was reported in 2025, indicating potential improvements in labour market conditions.

 Average Salaries in Canada by Industry

 Canada’s diverse industrial landscape leads to major differences in average pay across sectors.
-Based on Statistics Canada data, here are the key industries with the highest and lowest earning potential in 2020:
+Based on Statistics Canada data, here are the key industries with the highest and lowest earning potential as of October 2025:

 Highest-Paying Industries